-Obama: Trump ‘temperamentally unfit’
+Obama, on final campaign day: Trump ‘temperamentally unfit’

 ANN ARBOR, Mich. — President Barack Obama warned Monday that Donald Trump would accept the support of white supremacists if he won the White House, calling the Republican nominee “temperamentally unfit” to lead the country as he sharpened his message to start a daylong, election-eve push for Hillary Clinton.